RoboticBase/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_elasticsearch_sink.md

 Elasticsearch organizes the data in database that contain collections of Json documents.
 Such organization is exploited by `NGSIElasticsearchSink` each time a `NGSIEvent` is going to be persisted.

 #### <a name="section1.2.1"></a>Elasticsearch index naming conventions
-An index of Elasticsearch called as the `fiware-service` header value within the event is created (if not existing yet).
-A configured prefix is added (by default, `cygnus`).
+An index of Elasticsearch is automatically created (if not existing yet).

+An Elasticsearch index must have [a single mapping type](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html).
+And the index name has [some limitations](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/indices-create-index.html) like below:
+* index name is lowercase only.
-The Elasticsearch index name has some limitations such as [the index name is lowercase only , it cannot include `\, /, *, ?, ", <, >, |, ` ` (space character), ,, #, :` and it cannot start with `-, _, +`](https://www.elastic.co/guide/en/elasticsearch/reference/6.4/indices-create-index.html).
-So NGSIElasticsearchSink constructs the index name according to the following steps:
+* index name cannot include `\, /, *, ?, ", <, >, |, ` ` (space character), ,, #, :`.
-1. join prefix, "-", fiware service  and fiware servicepath.
+* index name cannot start with `-, _, +`.
+* index name is limited to 255 bytes.

+So `NGSIElasticsearchSink` constructs the index name according to the following steps:

+1. create a base string by joining configured &lt;prefix&gt;, &lt;fiware service&gt;, &lt;fiware servicepath&gt;, &lt;entity Id&gt; and &lt;entity tyep&gt;.
-2. convert to lower cases.
+2. convert the base string to lower cases.
-3. replace forbidden charactters to '-'.
+3. replace forbidden characters to '-'.
+4. when you use `Column-like storing`, append a hash string calculated by the attribute names to be stored
+    * MD5 hash is calculated by concatinated attribute names such as  `attrName1:attrName2:...`.
-4. append 'idx' at the beggning of index name when it starts with `-, _, +`.
+5. when it starts with `-, _, +`, append 'idx' at the beggning of the base string.

-The Elasticsearch index is limited to 255 bytes.
+6. append the created &lt;date&gt; such as `yyyy.mm.dd`.

+According to the above rules, `NGSIElasticsearchSink` can handle the multiple subscriptions with different attributes of the same entity.

 [Top](#top)